OliverKurz/emerald-theme-collection/README.md

 ------------
 1. Packages do not uninstall using sudo make uninstall

-2. Fonts having to be installed manually
+2. Fonts having to be installed manually is an extra step

 Credits
 --------